-Introduction to International Business (3 credits)
+Introduction to International Business

-Studies the problems, challenges, and opportunities which arise when business operations or organizations transcend national when business operations or organizations transcend national boundaries.
+Studies the problems, challenges, and opportunities which arise when business operations or organizations transcend national boundaries.
 Examines the functions of international business in the economy, international and transnational marketing, production, and financial operations.
 Lecture: 3 hours per week.